pemaidana/assignment_az_app_deploy/README.md

 2. Requests often take days to be completed due to Cloud Team is busy troubleshooting issues and implementing other projects.

-3. Tasks are repetitive and error-prone due to manual steps required.
+3. Deployment tasks are repetitive and error-prone due to manual steps required.

 <p align="center">